Air Fryer Chicken Thighs

 I love cooking chicken thighs in the air fryer because it’s a quick and easy way to prepare a meal that my whole family loves.
-Air fryer chicken is juicy and flavorful with the most crispy skin!
-If you like easy chicken thigh recipes, you’re going to love these air fryer chicken thighs.
+Air fryer chicken is juicy and flavorful with the best crispy skin.
+If you like easy chicken thigh recipes, you are going to love these air fryer chicken thighs!

 Serve these air fryer chicken thighs with a side of Air Fryer Asparagus or Sautéed Green Beans and my most-loved Biscuit Recipe for a delicious meal that will be requested again and again.
 Don’t have an air fryer?
 You’ll love my crispy Baked Chicken Thighs recipe.

 Like my Air Fryer Chicken Breast recipe, the ingredient list for air fryer chicken thighs is short and simple.

 - Chicken Thighs: I prefer to cook bone in skin on chicken thighs in the air fryer because the bone helps the chicken to stay extra juicy and the skin gets crispy as it cooks.
 However, you can also use this recipe to make air fryer boneless chicken thighs.
 I’ve included cook times for both bone-in and boneless thighs in the recipe.

 - Olive Oil: Olive oil helps the seasoning rub to stick to the chicken.